 10. Captain Corelli’s Mandolin (2001) Kephalonia

-A loosely fact-based action-romance filmed on the Greek island of Kephalonia, this story is set during World War II.
+A loosely fact-based, action-romance filmed on the Greek island of Kephalonia, this story is set in the time of World War II.
 It prompted a tourist deluge for the island.
-Corelli is the leader of the Italian invasion force that control the Greek island of Kephalonia.
-Billeted with the local doctor, he falls in love with his daughter, even though she is engaged to resistance fighter Mandras.
+Corelli is the leader of the Italian invasion force that controls the Greek island of Kephalonia.
+Billeted with the local doctor, he falls in love with his daughter even though she is engaged to resistance fighter Mandras.